Shivanshu-Shukla-02/ADVANCED-ANIMATIONS_1/README.md

 Implementation: Send various SQL payloads to different parts of the web application, such as query parameters and form inputs.
 Analyze the responses for database error messages or unexpected behavior that indicates SQL code execution.

-Cross-Site Scripting (XSS) Detection:

-Purpose: Detect areas where an attacker could inject malicious scripts.
+Cross-site scripting (xss) detection: The purpose of this analysis was to identify potential vulnerabilities in the system that could be exploited by attackers to inject malicious scripts.

-Implementation: Inject common XSS payloads into various inputs and observe the responses.
-Check if the payloads are executed or reflected in the HTML output, indicating a vulnerability.
+Implementation: inject common xss payloads into different inputs and observe the corresponding responses.
+Verify if the payloads are implemented or displayed in the HTML output, suggesting a potential vulnerability.

-Steps to Develop the Scanner
+Steps to create the scanner.
-1. Setting Up the Environment
+1: Establishing the Conditions.
-First, ensure the necessary libraries are installed.
-The requests library handles HTTP requests, and BeautifulSoup is used for parsing HTML content.
+Before proceeding, make sure to install the required libraries.
+The requests library is responsible for handling http requests, while beautifulsoup is utilized for parsing html content.

-bash
-pip install requests beautifulsoup4
+Bash: Pip install requests beautifulsoup4.
-2. Defining Vulnerability Checks
+2: Identifying Weaknesses
-Implement functions to check for SQL Injection and XSS vulnerabilities.
-These functions will send crafted payloads to the target web application and analyze the responses.
+Implement measures to verify the absence of SQL injection and cross-site scripting vulnerabilities.
+These functions will deliver customized payloads to the target web application and evaluate the responses.
 SQL Injection Check:

 python
-import re

 def check_sql_injection(url):
     sql_payloads = ["'", '"', " OR 1=1", "' OR '1'='1", " OR 'a'='a", " UNION SELECT"]
     for payload in sql_payloads: